maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 DEC EduSystem BASICs did allow statements to follow the remark; if a `\` was encountered within a remark it was considered to be a statement separator and the text following it was a new statement.
 The manual is not clear whether this applies to `REM` or only `'` remarks.
+This is not currently supported in RetroBASIC; a backslash in a remark is remark text.

 <!-- TOC --><a name="let-varexpr"></a>
 ### [`LET`] *var*`=`*expr*